Settlers4-Reforged/S4Forge.Installer/README.md

 > The word "download" is mentioned here, but ForgeUpdater also works with local files, so you can also use it to update modules that are not hosted on the internet.

 You can think of a installation config file as a list of modules that you want to install.

+ForgeUpdaterUI works in two different modes: installation mode and update mode.
+- In installation mode, it reads the installation config file, downloads the manifests for each module, and installs them into the specified paths.
+- In update mode, it checks the local installation against the installation config file, downloads any new manifests + modules, and updates the modules as necessary.

+The installation mode is the default startup mode.
+If ForgeUpdaterUI is started with the `--update` command line argument, it will start in update mode.

 ### Manifest file